dapr/docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 ## Kubernetes mode

-The scheduler service is deployed as part of `dapr init -k`, or via the Dapr Helm charts.
+The Scheduler service is deployed as part of `dapr init -k`, or via the Dapr Helm charts.
 For more information on running Dapr on Kubernetes, visit the [Kubernetes hosting page]({{< ref kubernetes >}}).

 ## Related links